BigNerd95/RouterOS-Backup-Tools/README.md

 ### Warning
 #### Backup format
-AES128-CTR (ROS v6.43+) is NOT yet supported.
+AES128-CTR (ROS v6.43+) NOT yet supported.
 #### User password format
-ORS v6.45.1+ removed insecure password storage, so they cannot be extracted with `extract_user.py` any more.
+ROS v6.45.1+ removed insecure password storage, so they cannot be extracted with `extract_user.py` any more.

 # Usage examples